We are currently experiencing a high level of calls

 • I’m charged rent 48 times a year

-Your total rent payments for the year will be split across 48 weeks, this includes rent due for the extra week starting 31st March 2025.
+Your total rent payments for the year will be split across 48 weeks.

 Here’s an example…